 Kitting out your home can be a time-consuming and daunting job.
 If you are trying to choose ethical, eco-friendly and sustainable items it can be even harder.
 Thankfully, nowadays there are a growing number of companies which provide affordable, eco-friendly household furniture and reclaimed items.
-These inspired brands obtain materials from sustainable sources, together with recycled goods, and have a firm focus on responsible production and fair trade.
+These inspired brands obtain materials from sustainable sources.
+Putting them together with recycled goods, they have a firm focus on responsible production and fair trade.
 Check out how much sustainable online furniture is available – you will be amazed at how much there is.

 Eco-friendly footwear, clothing and accessories are rapidly gaining success and mainstream followings.
 Sustainable furniture is simply the next logical step.
 In case you weren’t aware, our chairs and sofas are currently padded with cushioning made from petroleum!
-Many modern home items have plastic made from petroleum, and our furniture from wood harvested illegally.
+Many modern home items have plastic made from petroleum.
+Plus, many of our furniture is from wood harvested illegally.
 In this worrying time of climate change, furniture producers are finally turning to sustainability.
-A number of major retailers have given a commitment to act positively, with some major players planning to achieve 100% sustainable wood sourcing.
+A number of major retailers have given a commitment to act positively.
+Some major players planning to achieve 100% sustainable wood sourcing.
 This marks an incredible turning point and a sustainability milestone.

 Designers too, are beginning to realise the importance of their roles.
 There is little point having fabulous looking products if they perpetuate fossil fuel dependence, destroy forests, and pollute our air.
 Design, production and sustainability should go hand-in-hand.
 Although ‘fast’ furniture will not entirely disappear, we can all imagine a future which addresses climate change and thrives in harmony with nature.
 Eco-friendly furniture can show us the way forward.